mpdominguez/sagemaker-workshop/content/step/gluejob.md

 weight: 12
 ---

 Now we are going to create a GLUE ETL job in python 3.6.
-In this job we can combine both the ETL from Notebook #2 and the Preprocessing Pipeline from Notebook #4.
+In this job, we can combine both the ETL from Notebook #2 and the Preprocessing Pipeline from Notebook #4.

-Note that instead of reading from a csv file we are going to use Athena to read from the resulting tables of the Glue Crawler.
+Note that, instead of reading from a csv file, we are going to use Athena to read from the resulting tables of the Glue Crawler.

-Glue is a "serverless" service so the processing power assigned to the process is meassured in DPUs.
+Glue is a serverless service so the processing power assigned  is meassured in (Data Processing Units) DPUs.
 Each DPU is equivalent to 16GB of RAM and 4vCPU.

 * Open the AWS Console
 * Under Services go to AWS Glue
+* Or follow this link https://us-east-1.console.aws.amazon.com/glue/home?region=us-east-1#etl:tab=jobs
-* Uner Jobs, add new job
+* Under Jobs, add new job
+    * Name: etlandpipeline
+    * Role: Create a role named Glueadmin with AdministratorAccess (this is because we are testing)
+    * Type: Python Shell
+    * Glue version: Python3 (Glue Version 1.0)
-    * Name: etlandpipeline, Role: Glueadmin, Type Python Shell, Python3, Select A New Script Authored By you, Under Security Configuration...
-Select Python library path and browse to the location where you have the egg of the aws wrangler Library, Under Maximum Capacity write 1.
-Then hit "Save Job and Edit Script"
+    * Select A New Script Authored By you
+    * Under Security Configuration, Select Python library path and browse to the location where you have the egg of the aws wrangler Library (your bucket in thr folder python)
+    * Under Maximum Capacity: 1  - Next
+    * Then hit "Save Job and Edit Script"

 * In the Script tab copy and paste the following script adapted to Glue from the previous notebooks.

-ALWAYS REMEMBER TO ADAPT YOUR ROLE ARN AND BUCKET
+__Remember to modify the bucket to yours.
+Bucket: Line 18__

 ```
 import pandas as pd